-Fully vaccinated Covid patient still supports getting the shot
+Fully vaccinated COVID patient still supports getting the shot

 Latest Weather Blog

-BATON ROUGE - The Louisiana State Health Department reports about 2,000 fully vaccinated people contracted Covid.
+BATON ROUGE - The Louisiana State Health Department reports about 2,000 fully vaccinated people contracted COVID.
 Many "breakthrough" patients tell WBRZ if they could go back they would still get the shot.

 As the Delta variant spreads throughout the community, some who thought they were protected with either Moderna, Pfizer or J & J were caught by surprise.